 Want to replace your downspout with a rain chain but don’t want to spend too much money?
-Learn how to make your own copper DIY rain chain with this easy step-by-step tutorial.
+Learn how to use copper tubing to make your own DIY rain chain with this easy step-by-step tutorial.

-Read on to get the step-by-step instructions for making a copper DIY rain chain.
+Here are the step-by-step instructions for making a DIY rain chain with copper tubing.

 The first part of the process is to form the copper tubing into the shape of chain links.

-1. Start near the end of the broom stick and wrap the copper tubing around the pole.
-Try to get it as close to the pole as you can…that will give you the best round shape.
+Start near the end of the broom stick and wrap the copper tubing around the pole.
+Try to get it as close to the pole as you can.
+That will give you the best round shape.

 You should end up with a roll of copper tubing that looks something like this.